haskell/actions/setup/README.md

 - [Windows - GHC](https://chocolatey.org/packages/ghc#versionhistory)
 - [Linux/macOS/Windows - Stack](https://github.com/commercialhaskell/stack/tags)

-Note: There are _technically_ some descrepencies here.
+Note: There are _technically_ some discrepancies here.
 For example, "8.10.1-alpha1" will work for a ghc version for windows but not for Linux and macOS.
 For your sanity, I suggest sticking with the version lists above which are supported across all three operating systems.

 ## License